Co2

 Lastly, logging contributed another 5.25 million hectares in damages.

+Increased carbon dioxide emissions has been a primary point of concern when it comes to deforestation.
 One of the previously mentioned factors which contributed significantly to deforestation was farming and agriculture.
 Pendra et al. (2019), measured the carbon dioxide (Co2) emissions per capita of several countries.
-According to the data in the year 2013,
+According to the data in the year 2013, countries that led in emissions from agriculture and pastures which required deforestation was Luxembourg and Brazil, totaling over 12% of the share of total emissions each, or over 2.7 per capita embodied emissions.